Someone I Used to Know

 "Someone I Used to Know" is a song by American country music band Zac Brown Band.
 As a single from their sixth studio album The Owl.
 The song was written by Zac Brown, Niko Moon, Ben Simonetti, Andrew Watt, Shawn Mendes and produced by Andrew Watt and Happy Perez.

 Background

-The song was co-written by Shawn Mendes, who the band got acquainted during their performance on CMT Crossroads.
-Zac said: "Shawn is an incredibly talented artist and it's been exciting to watch his career rise over the past few years," said Zac.
-"We've had fun collaborating together, this Crossroads will be very special with huge vocals and musicality.
+The song was co-written by Shawn Mendes, with whom the band got acquainted during their performance on CMT Crossroads.
+Zac said: "Shawn is an incredibly talented artist and it's been exciting to watch his career rise over the past few years.
+We've had fun collaborating together, this Crossroads will be very special with huge vocals and musicality.
 It will be unexpected and something that both sets of fans will enjoy."

 Music video

 The music video was uploaded on December 21, 2018, directed by Phillip R Lopez.
 The video told a story about a high school football star who enlists, goes to war and returns with post-traumatic stress disorder, and it opened with a vivid sex scene and featured an interlude in which the main character and his fellow troops are attacked while on patrol.
 Upon his return home, he struggles with relationships, employment and his underlying PTSD.